 New Jersey car insurance rates by company

-Every auto insurance company has its own rating system, meaning that the premiums they offer for the same coverage will typically be different.
+Every auto insurance company has its own rating system, meaning that the premiums offered for the same coverage will typically be different.
 If you are shopping for auto insurance coverage, it may be a good idea to get quotes from several different providers.
 Getting several quotes allows you to review coverages, discounts and premiums.

 |Car insurance company||Average annual premium for minimum coverage||Average annual premium for full coverage|